Talleeenos69/server-writeup/writeUp.md

 #### GPU Installation :

-To accelerate the Large Language Models, we needed a CUDA compatable GPU to run
+To accelerate the Large Language Models, we needed a CUDA compatible GPU to run

 #### OS Installation :